IHaaSS/Backend/README.md

 ![Architecture of the **BISCUIT** prototype](./images/app_architecture.png "App architecture of BISCUIT")

 ## Docker
-You can run the entire project with docker-compose using the Dockerfile in the project root.
+You can run the entire project with docker-compose using the Compose file in the project root.

 ## Project setup